cloudscribe/sample-idserver/README.md

 * Tenant1 runs at http://localhost:50405/
 * Tenant2 runs at http://localhost:50405/two

 You can login directly to the OPServer tenants using the corresponding administrator credentials below, then a new Administration menu item will appear.
-Look around the administration area to see how to manage user,s roles, claims, clients, apis, and more or even create additional tenants if you like.
+Look around the administration area to see how to manage users roles, claims, clients, apis, and more or even create additional tenants if you like.

 Note also that the root tenant is the master tenant, administrators in the root tenant can create new tenants and manage other tenants, but administrators in Tenant2 can only manage Tenant2 and cannot create new tenants.
 You will only see the Site List and buttons to create new sites in the master tenant admin area.

 When you login directly to the OPServer it is using cookie authentication, whereas the clients use JWT authentication to talk to apis.
 Since the OPServer and the web clients all run on localhost it is best to use different browsers for each such as Chrome for the client, Firefox for the OPServer to keep the cookies isolated.
-Ther browser isolates cookies by host name but since localhost is always the host name for these samples there isn't isolation like you would have in a deployment to different domains.
+The browser isolates cookies by host name but since localhost is always the host name for these samples there isn't isolation like you would have in a deployment to different domains.

 ##### Tenant1 Test Users